Allison Green dog sledding in Alta wearing the expedition suit and with the sunset behind her

 I loved the dog sledding guides and thought their facilities were excellent.
 The dogs live in great conditions and are clearly well-loved and part of the family!

-If you’re staying at Holmen in one of their rooms or aurora domes or if you’re staying in Alta city, this is the best choice if there’s availability, in my personal opinion!
+Whether you’re staying at Holmen or if you’re staying in Alta city, this is the best choice if there’s availability, in my personal opinion!

 Alta glass igloo on stilts in the snow with trees around it